 During Statutory Paternity Leave, eligible employees are entitled to receive whichever is lower of £138.38 or 90% of their average weekly earnings.

-Different rules may apply to certain types of worker.
+Different rules may apply to certain types of workers.
 See the government’s site for more information.

 If an employee intends to take Ordinary Statutory Paternity Leave they must inform you of the following:

 - the due date of the baby